kubernetes/minikube/README.md

 See [DRIVERS](./DRIVERS.md) for details on supported drivers and how to install plugins, if required.

-To start using the the driver, you'll need to configure minikube: `minikube config set vm-driver kvm`.
+To start using the driver, you'll need to configure minikube: `minikube config set vm-driver kvm`.

 ### Reusing the Docker daemon